 Let’s get one thing straight.
 As complex as some of the best weather stations may be, it doesn’t mean you should need a degree to install them in your backyard or on your farm.
 You should always factor in the ease of installation before making a purchase.

 As some units come with multiple instruments and tools, you may find yourself at times solving the puzzle.
 That’s not an ideal situation to be in if you’re new to meteorology and can seriously throw off the station’s readings.
+If you don’t install the machine correctly in the first place, you may compromise your readings from there on out, so it’s best to take the time to do it right.

 Most weather stations tend to update the information every 30 seconds or so and some of them may even take minutes to display changes.
 If you’re looking for real-time information, that’s not enough.
 That type of information lag may have a negative impact once you get hit with sudden hail.

 Information regarding less variable atmospheric conditions might be updated a bit slower, every 10 or 15 seconds.
-Of course, on some installations you will be able to customize the refresh rate to your liking.
-However, for real-time information display, 30 seconds or minutes, just won’t cut it.
+Of course, on some installations, you will be able to customize the refresh rate to your liking.
+However, for real-time information display, 30 seconds or minutes just won’t cut it.

 Forecast Generation and Display

 The display is almost as important as the number of features the weather station has.
 A large display is able to fit all the data gathered in such a way that it doesn’t become confusing.
 Also, larger displays are more easily customizable as they come with multiple keys and settings for you to play with.
+Although it sounds counterintuitive, if you want to learn to read weather data more simply, you’re going to need to learn to understand more information.

 Not everyone is going to need 10 or more sensors on a personal weather station.
 In countries or states that have decent weather conditions all year round, there’s not much to monitor.
 However, if you’re passionate about meteorology or you’re just overly cautious, it doesn’t hurt to get as many sensors as possible and perhaps even a solar radiation sensor (pyranometer).